eoko/zf-mandrill/CONTRIBUTING.md

 If using GitHub, you can do the pull request from there.
 Navigate to your repository, select the branch you just created, and then select the "Pull Request" button in the upper right.
-Select the user/organization "zendframework" as the recipient.
+Select the user/organization "eoko" as the recipient.

 If using your own repository - or even if using GitHub - you can use `git format-patch` to create a patchset for us to apply; in fact, this is **recommended** for security-related patches.
 If you use `format-patch`, please send the patches as attachments to:

--  zf-devteam@zend.com for patches without security implications
+-  patch@eoko.fr for patches without security implications
--  zf-security@zend.com for security patches
+-  security@eoko.fr for security patches

 #### What branch to issue the pull request against?